CE 410-3 Hazardous Waste Engineering.

 Stress and strain equations of elasticity; equilibrium equations; compatibility equations; stress functions; applications of elasticity in solving engineering problems in two and three dimensions.
 Prerequisite: ENGR 350A,B and Mathematics 305.

 Advanced topics in mechanics of materials including: elasticity equations; torsion of non-circular sections; generalized bending including curved beams and elastic foundations; shear centers; failure criteria including yielding, fracture and fatigue; axisymmetric problems including both thick and thin walled bodies; contact stresses; and stress concentration.
-Prerequisite: 350 and Engineering 222.
+Prerequisite: ENGR 350 and ENGR 222.

 An overview of principles and methods for quantifying the uncertainty in planning, design, testing and operation of engineering systems.
 Topics include probability theory, random variables, multivariate distributions, regression and correlation analyses, Monte Carlo simulations, and Bayesian approaches.
 Concepts are illustrated with examples from various areas of engineering, with particular emphasis on civil engineering applications.
 Prerequisite: ENGR 351 or consent of instructor.